In response to COVID-19, we are now offering face to face and telehealth supports.

 We will be located at Level 1, 8 Woodville Street, above Service NSW.
 Our centre is an 4 minute walk from Hurstville Station and a 4 minute walk from Westfield Hurstville which offers 2 hour free parking.
 There is also a council car park offering 2 hour free parking close by on the corner of Park Road and Queens Road.

 Disability Access: There is lift accessibility and there is street parking available outside the building, however this may be limited.

 - Wednesday: 10:00am - 6:00pm

-headspace Hurstville is operated by Aftercare.
-All headspace services are funded by the Australian Government Department of Health.
+headspace Hurstville is operated by Stride.
+All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Central and Eastern Sydney (EIS Health Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.